Paronychia is a skin infection that develops around the nail. It occurs when bacteria or fungi get under the skin.

 - avoiding submerging the hands in water for long periods

 - keeping the nails short

-Some people have a higher risk of paronychia, such as:
+Some people have a higher risk of developing paronychia, such as:

 In most cases, a doctor can easily diagnose paronychia with a physical examination.
 They will also consider a person’s medical history and look for risk factors, such as diabetes.